gdrosos/iac-bug-study-artifact/README.md

 ## Reusing Existing Datasets

 ### Analyzing Initial Bug Dataset
-Use the entire dataset of bugs collected to perform large-scale studies, such as analyzing the evolution of bug characteristics over time.
+The entire dataset of bugs collected can be used to perform large-scale studies, such as analyzing the evolution of bug characteristics over time.
-Adapt the data collection scripts to fetch form the REST-APIs additional metrics or dimensions for analysis.
+To do so you can adapt the data collection scripts to fetch from the corresponding REST-APIs additional metrics or dimensions for analysis.

 ### Analyzing Sampled Bug Dataset
-Use the sample of 360 bugs to study and categorize additional dimensions (e.g. Test Oracles/ Types of Fix) and investigate their correlation with the Symptom/ Root Cause/ System State categorizations performed in the study.
+The sample of the 360 studied bugs can be used to study and categorize additional dimensions (e.g. Test Oracles/ Types of Fix) and investigate their correlation with the Symptom, Root Cause or System State categorizations performed in the study.

 ## Quantitative Analysis Scripts

-In order to adapt the `quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC Ecosystems, you should create a classification method  that categorises each file of a fix to a component category based on its extension.
+In order to adapt the `quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC Ecosystems, you should create a classification method that categorizes each file of a fix to a component category (e.g. based on its directory path or extension).
 For example, for Ansible we implemented the following function:

 ```python